17. AIR UNITS

 - do not make an air combat dice roll against the defending air units flying air cover and combat air patrol;

-- are eliminated if forced to abort by the defender’s air combat result (the number after the “/”).
+- are eliminated if forced to abort by the defender’s air combat result or the defender’s air defense result (the number after the “/”).

 G. RESOLVING KAMIKAZE ATTACKS: Once the targets of all attacking kamikazes are determined, each attack is resolved by making a dice roll on the Naval Attack Table for each target.
 For the purpose of determining kamikaze attack levels on the Naval Attack Table, each kamikaze is equivalent to three air squadrons.
 If two kamikazes attack the same target, a single attack dice roll is made for that target, using the “6” row on the Naval Attack Table; three kamikazes use the “9” row, and so on.